lQUBEXl/EVGA-B5-550/README.md

 Preface: these are not my photos -- provided to me by **Grand#6224** on Discord

 ## Interior
-It looks to be on the same platform that the EVGA GT is, but more like a custom platform from HEC.
+Looks to be based off what the EVGA GT is, but more like a custom platform from HEC.
 DC-DC converters on a modular board with Half Bridge LLC resonsant circuit for stepping down our DC voltage.

 ![](https://i.imgur.com/0sFbgLb.jpeg)
 * Here is the main layout of the unit.
 From the bottom left, we can see the soldered onto a PCB part of the AC repactacle and beginnings of an EMI filter.
 We find a CM choke, and X + Y capacitor on the board itself.